giannisterzopoulos/Visual-Studio-Code-Settings/README.md

-# My Sublime Text 3 Plugins, Settings, etc
+# My Sublime Text 3 Plugins, Settings, etc.
 This is a collection of Sublime Text Plugins and settings that I use.

 ## Package Control